-The Yapp Charitable Trust 0ffer grants to small registered charities with a total annual expenditure of less than £40,000 who are undertaking work with the following priority groups:
+The Yapp Charitable Trust awards grants of typically up to £3,000 (per year up to three years) to small registered charities (annual expenditure under £40,000) who are undertaking work with the following priority groups:

 - Elderly people

 - Children and young people aged 5 – 25

 - People with physical impairments, learning difficulties or mental health challenges

 - Social welfare – people trying to overcome life-limiting problems of a social, rather than medical, origin (such as addiction, relationship difficulties, abuse, offending)

 - Education and learning (with a particular interest in people who are educationally disadvantaged, whether adults or children)